josephagya122/CodeAlpha_Task_Network_IDS/README.md

 sudo iptables -A INPUT -s 192.168.10.50 -j DROP

-Verification: Used sudo iptables -L -v -n to confirm the rule was active and monitored the packet loss during test pings.
+Verification: Used sudo iptables -L -v -n to confirm the rule was active and monitored the packet loss during test pings..

 🛠️ Troubleshooting & Fixes
 Syntax Errors: Resolved Unknown rule option errors by ensuring proper semicolon (;) separators and colon (:) usage for sid values.